An aerial photo of a private home listed as a short-term rental property in St. Augustine

 Historic Hastings is known as "The Potato Capital of Florida."

-This small town, the second market basket, in the southwest corner of St. Johns County was founded in the late 19th Century.
+This small town, the second market basket, in the southwest corner of St. Johns County was founded in the late 19th century.
 Hastings is named for Thomas Horace Hastings, Henry Flagler’s cousin who suggested the town start a farm to provide fresh vegetables to Flagler’s hotels.
 No longer an incorporated town, but still known as “The Potato Capital of Florida,” this farming community produces cabbages, onions, eggplants, shrubs, and flowers — as well as potatoes.
 Hastings is soon to be the next “it” spot as St. Augustinians are revitalizing the downtown area to turn it into a great American Main Street with shops, businesses, restaurants, art galleries, and other gathering spots for the community.